 Cong Fu (Postdoctoral Fellow) is pursuing her post-doc at the Dana Farber Cancer Institute in the Uppaluri Lab as well as working in collaboration with the Manguso Lab.
 Her previous research includes studying hematopoiesis and acute myeloid leukemia (AML) utilizing zebrafish animal model.
 She is now focusing on cancer immunology and immunotherapy.
 The proudest thing in her whole life is she ever completed a Full Marathon (long time ago....).
 Outside the lab she enjoys reading, looking at bridges and Chinese style potato chips.

 Jooho Chung (Postdoctoral Fellow) is an adult medical oncology fellow at Dana Farber Cancer Institute/Massachusetts General Brigham.
 He is training to be a physician-scientist in the field of bone marrow transplantation/cellular therapy.
 He completed his PhD at the University of Michigan with Ivan Maillard, studying the role of Notch signaling in alloimmunity.
-He enjoys watching football and playing tennis.
+He enjoys watching football and playing tennis, but now has the time to do neither.

 Nelson Knudsen (Research Scientist) completed his PhD at the Harvard T. H. Chan School of Public Health in Chih-Hao Lee’s Lab studying immunometabolism in obesity and exercise physiology.
 He enjoys running on roads and trails, cycling, and skiing with his dog.